karlproject/karldocs/docs/specs/drafts/karl-improvement-process.rst

 - Then, make it very productive to organize and re-organize the backlog in useful ways

+- Need to have groupings within backlog (e.g. "In-Scope and Budgeted", "May Happend Depending on Budget", "Wishlist")

+- Allow backlogs per organization/funder

 - Primarily, do ordering instead of priority like SCRUM "product backlogs"